ImperialCollegeLondon/cardiovascular_ageing/genetic analysis/regenie.md

 ```

 ## REGENIE Step 2 - Burden test
 Memory error and gene processing errors were randomly encountered.
-In order to resolve this, break each chromosomes into chunks, this got me through to processing whole-genome wide gene sets.
+In order to resolve this, break each chromosomes into smaller chunks.
+Finally it got me through to processing all gene sets across the whole genome.

 1. Generate chunks
 ```